 Regardless of whether you choose the award, certificate or diploma, you will still receive a qualification certificate at the level you decide to study.

-So, if you take an ILM level 3 Award in Leadership and Management you will be able to say you have a level 3 qualification in management the same as if you take a much longer and intensive ILM level 3 Diploma.
+So, if you take an ILM level 3 Award in Leadership and Management you will be able to say you have a level 3 qualification in management, the same as if you take a much longer and more intensive ILM level 3 Diploma.

 Which ILM course is right for you?

-The award you will cover much fewer units and content than in a certificate or diploma.
+If you decide to take an award you will cover much fewer units and content than in a certificate or diploma course.
 To select the right course for you, you must know how you want to develop your skills, as well as the amount of time you have for course attendance and ILM assignment completion.

-If you are still unsure about the course that is right for you, take a look at ILM’s really useful qualification finder.
+If you are still unsure about the course that is right for you, take a look at ILM’s really useful qualification finder or get in touch.